DFE-Digital/find-information-about-academies-and-trusts/docs/test-approach.md

 #### UI

 UI tests verify that the UI behaves as it should under both happy and unhappy path conditions.
 These tests are are run in an isolated environment with external dependencies (such as APIs and databases) mocked.

-#### Integration

-Integration tests ensure that the application integrates with other services such as APIs and databases correctly.
-They are run against Dev and Test environments.

 #### Deployment